clement6494/webtech-ece/labs/modules/03.webapi/userApi/README.md

 npm start
 ```

-It will start a web server available in your browser at http://localhost:8080.
+start a web server available in default browser at http://localhost:8080.

 ## Develop